We take an active interest in calculators as tools to save people time and to help them to be self-sufficient.

 Two of the calculators in the next section also contain tax credits calculations.

 This calculator tells you when you can expect to receive your State pension.
+You can also use it to check your Pension Credit qualifying age and when you will be eligible for free bus pass travel.

 The Money Advice Service provides a number of useful planners and calculators which cover a variety of topics including budget planning.